AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-viewer-20-customizingviewer/r-html5-viewer-20-customize-mainviewerarea.md

 ---
 description: The main view area is occupied by the video.
 It usually sets to fit the available device screen when no size is specified.
-seo-description: The main view area is occupied by the video.
-It usually sets to fit the available device screen when no size is specified.
-seo-title: Main viewer area

 solution: Experience Manager
 title: Main viewer area
-uuid: f395b22d-55b8-4422-9aa4-9dd4b7a24063

 feature: Dynamic Media Classic,Viewers,SDK/API,Video
 role: Developer,Business Practitioner
 ---